shashikant190/Entertainer-Data-Analysis/README.md

 import pandas as pd
 ```
 <h4>
-To import excel file which consist the dataset
+To import excel file which consist the datasets
 </h4>

 ```python